videor/AutoPilotConditionalAccess/conditional-access-api-samples/05-manage/02-emergency-access/readme.md

 # Tutorial: Emergency Account management within conditional acess policies

-Intent: As an IT admin, I want to be able to automate management of emergency account within conditional access policies.
+Intent: As an IT admin, I want to be able to automate management of emergency account within Conditional Access policies.

-You can use the conditional access APIs to automate management of emergency accounts within conditional access policies.
+You can use the Conditional Access APIs to automate management of emergency accounts within Conditional Access policies.
 For example, you can:

-As a IT admin, be able to automatically exclude emergency accounts from all new conditional access policies.
-Auto-remediate when a conditional access policy has been updated accidently or maliciously to remove emergency account.
-Finally, get an alert on missing emergency account and remediation taken for a conditional access policy.
+- Automatically exclude emergency accounts from all new Conditional Access policies.
+- Auto-remediate when a Conditional Access policy has been updated accidentally or maliciously to remove emergency account.
+- Get an alert on missing emergency account and remediation actions taken for a Conditional Access policy.

    ![Manage](./media/configure5.png)

 This automation can be very useful for:

-- Organizations that manages large numbers of conditional access policies.
+- Organizations that manages large numbers of Conditional Access policies.
 - Identity partners that manages policies for customers.

 This tutorial shows how to build a [logic app](https://docs.microsoft.com/azure/logic-apps/) that automates emergency account management.
-Specifically, this logic app retrieves all conditional access policies as a scheduled task.
-Checks if the policy has necessary exclusions, and if it doesn't, updates the conditional access policy and triggers an alert on Team channel.
+Specifically, this logic app retrieves all Conditional Access policies as a scheduled task.
+Checks if the policy has necessary exclusions, and if it doesn't, updates the Conditional Access policy and triggers an alert on Team channel.

 In this tutorial, you learn how to: